 It’s rare when the approach that’s more secure also makes for a better customer experience.
 But that’s the case here.

 Splitting the two fields across separate pages makes it harder for bad actors to automate a brute-force attack.
 Brute-force attacks use programs that enter usernames and passwords over and over until they hit the jackpot.
 Separate screens means more work for the attacker, and that means they’re more likely to click over to another site and wreak their havoc there.
+And with newer login methods like passkeys, brute-force attacks are nearly impossible, as there’s no password to crack.

 Reason #3: It makes adaptive authentication better